 The legislation does not specifically mention China but would make it easier for the Treasury Department to declare a currency misaligned.
 It would require action if the offending country does not address the problem, or allow individual industries to petition the Commerce Department for redress if a competitor nation is using its currency as an export subsidy.

 The Chinese government has insisted that the trade imbalance is a result of U.S. economic policy and not the currency exchange, and warned that a unilateral U.S. move to punish China would damage economic relations.
 There’s also concern about the impact on other aspects of U.S.-China relations, including China’s massive buying of U.S. government bonds, continuing efforts to get China to protect intellectual property rights and China’s importance in easing tensions on the Korean peninsula.

 “In the end, such unilateral action would very likely cause retaliation by China and ultimately damage the U.S. economy, including exporters, investors, workers and consumers,” U.S. Chamber of Commerce vice president for government affairs Bruce Josten wrote in a letter to senators.

 Opponents argue that the currency sanctions would do little to help the U.S. job market because more expensive Chinese goods would simply be replaced by goods from other low-wage countries such as Vietnam and Bangladesh.
-They say companies such as Wal-Mart would continue buying Chinese items because they are deeply involved in investment in China, a fast-growing export market.
+They say companies such as Wal-Mart would continue buying Chinese articles because they are deeply involved in investment in China, a fast-growing export market.